Germán Márquez: 2017-2018

-2019-2022: extension and rotation regular
+2019-2022

 On April 6, 2019, the Rockies and Márquez agreed to a five-year $43 million contract extension.
 On April 14, 2019, Márquez threw the first one-hit shutout in Rockies franchise history in a 4–0 win, yielding only a single to Evan Longoria in the 8th inning.
 In 2019, he started 28 games, winning 12, and had a 4.76 ERA before being placed on the injured list with right arm inflammation on August 26.
 He led the NL with 14 wild pitches.
 Though his ERA was a full run higher than in 2018, Marquez generally maintained his effectiveness from 2018.
 Additionally, Marquez's ERA was hampered by 3 games where he was not taken out despite struggling badly; the last of which was a home game on July 15 where he gave up a career-worst 11 earned runs in only 22/3 innings to the San Francisco Giants before he was removed.

 Márquez made his first Opening Day start in July 2020.
 In the shortened 2020 season, Márquez went 4–6 with a 3.75 ERA in 13 starts.
 He led the National League with 81 2/3 innings pitched.
 On defense, he led all major league pitchers with three errors and had a .750 fielding percentage, the worst among qualified pitchers.

 Márquez made his second Opening Day start in 2021.
 On June 29, he took a no-hit bid into the 9th inning against Pittsburgh, but a leadoff single by Ka'ai Tom broke it up.
 Márquez finished the game with his second career one-hit shutout and first Maddux.
 He was named to his first All-Star team, the Rockies' sole representative.
 He pitched a scoreless fourth inning in the game at Coors Field.
 Márquez hit his second career MLB home run on July 31, against Yu Darvish of the San Diego Padres.

 Márquez finished the 2021 season with a 12–11 record, 4.40 ERA, and 176 strikeouts over 180 innings in 32 starts.
 He led the major leagues with 15 wild pitches.
 He was a finalist for the Silver Slugger Award, losing out to Max Fried.

 In 2022, Márquez was 9–13 with a 4.95 ERA and 150 strikeouts in 181 2/3 innings, his most since 2018.
 Hitters had a .467 slugging percentage against Márquez, the ninth highest among MLB qualified pitchers.